cybertraining-dsc/su21-reu-361/project/index.md

 Long short-term memory(LSTM) is a neural network (form of AI) which ingests information and processes data using a *gradient-based learning algorithm*[^6].
 This creates an algorithm that always improves with additional parameters which *learns* as it ingests.
 LSTM neural networks will be employed to analyze pre-existing price data and to generate the future price in varying timetables, such as ten days, several months, or a year from the last date.
 This project will provide as a boon for insights into investments with potentially great returns.
 These findings can contribute to a positive cycle of attracting investors to a coin, which results in a price increase, which repeats.

 - [ ] to provide insights for possible investors
-- [ ] more investors = bigger price/increases. good for investors (a cycle). possible benefits of this project
+- [x] more investors = bigger price/increases. good for investors (a cycle). possible benefits of this project
-- [ ] explain what LSTM is
+- [x] explain what LSTM is
 - [ ] can increase the business and popularity/prosperity of these coins.
 - [ ] it is important bc crypto is up-and-coming, will be mainstream
-- [ ] end with why the project is good/helpful
+- [x] end with why the project is good/helpful

 ## 2. Datasets

-This project utilizes a .csv file containing the historical prices of the EOS coin from the first day of its inception on 1 July 2017, to the last scraped day 12 December 2020[^4].
+This project utilizes a .csv file containing the historical prices of the EOS coin from the first day of its inception on 1 July 2017, to whenever the .csv file is downloaded during program runtime[^4].
 From this data, the project will attempt to predict the prices from the end date until the present day.

 ## 3. Using Images

 ![Figure 1](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-361/main/project/images/eos_price.png)

 **Figure 1:** Line graph of EOS price from 1 July 2017 to 12 December 2020.
-Generated using timeseries_generator.ipynb located in project/code, utilizing price data from a .csv in a Kaggle data set[^4].
+Generated using timeseries_generator.ipynb located in project/code, utilizing price data from a Yahoo Finance .csv[^4].

 ## 4. Architecture

+Initially, this project was meant to scrape prices using the BeautifulSoup Python module; however, slight changes in a financial page's website caused the code to break.
+Thus, the dataset was no longer created within this program but taken from Yahoo Finance, which contained the coins' price from the day to its inception to the present day.

+The LSTM model is inspired from Serafeim Loukas's Towards Data Science article, which predicts the TESLA stock price[^7].
+This program contains adjustments and changes to that code so that cryptocurrency is analyzed instead.

 - [ ] Discuss the transition from beautifulsoup to taking from a kaggle set.
 Utilizing LSTM neural network to predict future price.